E-Rinaudo/first_solo_projects/data_visualizations/github_python_julia_r_repos/README.md

 ## Usage

-By running the script, users will be able visualize in their default web browser the most-starred repositories for Python, Julia, and R and their respective star counts.
+By running the script, users will be able to visualize in their default web browser the most-starred repositories for Python, Julia, and R and their respective star counts.

 ### Code Example